Database-Group-9/App/README.md

 $ git clone https://github.com/Database-Group-9/App.git
 ```
 2. Request env folder with .env file from one of the developers and paste env folder in the root file

+3. Request .env file for server-side(back end) from one of the developers and paste it in App/Backend/ directory

-3. Build the docker images and run
+4. Build the docker images and run
 ```js
 $ docker-compose up
 ```
-4. Navigate to localhost:3000 on a web browser
+5. Navigate to localhost:3000 on a web browser
 ## Authors

 Group 9 - Database and Information Management - COMP0022 - UCL Computer Science